 - Race

 - Familial Status

 - Disability

 - Ancestry

 - National Origin

-- Color

-- Religion

-- Age, as defined by Chicago Fair Housing Regulations

-- Sex

-- Sexual Orientation

-- Source of Income

-- K. During the screening process, Management staff performing the review will consider the following before rejection of any application: - 1.
-If Management receives negative screening information on an applicant, Management will contact the applicant and set up a second meeting to determine whether mitigating circumstances exist that make it possible to approve the application. - If an applicant fails to satisfy the Screening Criteria and there is no evidence of mitigating circumstances, Management will reject the application.
+- Color - Religion - Age, as defined by Chicago Fair Housing Regulations - Sex - Sexual Orientation - Source of Income - Order of Protections as defined by the Illinois Human Rights Act - K. During the screening process, Management staff performing the review will consider the following before rejection of any application: - 1.
+If Management receives negative screening information on an applicant, Management will contact the applicant and set up a second meeting to determine whether mitigating circumstances exist that make it possible to approve the application. - 2.
+If an applicant fails to satisfy the Screening Criteria and there is no evidence of mitigating circumstances, Management will reject the application.
 If an applicant is eligible and passes the Screening Criteria, Management will accept the applicant subject to the availability of units. - 3.
-Intentionally deleted. - 4.
 Current CHA Leaseholders whose application to reside in a ACC-Assisted Unit is rejected because of a failure to satisfy Management's Screening Criteria or a failure to engage in activities to meet the Screening Criteria may, pursuant to the RRC and the Grievance Procedure (Exhibit B), request an informal hearing with Management and, if applicable, a formal hearing before an independent hearing officer.
-Management will provide CHA with copies of correspondence with the applicant in connection with the filling of a grievance by a rejected applicant.
+Management will provide CHA with copies of correspondence with the applicant in connection with the filing of a grievance by a rejected applicant.